 The Sunshine State has about 1,800 miles of coastline and 1,100 miles of beach – more than any state in the union.
 Twenty-four miles of this sandy shoreline – some would say the best of the best – are right here at the Heart of Florida’s Emerald Coast.
 The sand here has been described as “shockingly fine” and so clean that it squeaks underfoot.
 The brilliant emerald-green water of the Gulf of Mexico provides such a contrast with the blue sky above and the white sand below, it’s no wonder artists have been painting this stretch of paradise since it was discovered by the Spanish centuries ago.
 But perhaps one of the most amazing things about our beaches is that the very best belong to you, the beach-loving public.
+Book a Fort Walton Beach wedding today from one of our affordable Wedding Packages, or try our Beach Wedding Studio™ and design the day you have always dreamed about.

 The Okaloosa County beaches are some of the most beautiful in the world with its sugar white crystalline sands drawing tourists from far and wide.